New Programs for 2021-2022

 6th -8th Grade Exploratories

-Our Middle Years Program will be developing more choice in elective offerings and build upon the Performing and Visual Arts Program to offer more intense performing arts experiences.
+Our Middle Years Program will be developing more choice in elective offerings and building upon the Performing and Visual Arts Program to offer more intense performing arts experiences.
 We will also continue to build our French Language Program in grades 7-8.

 The new Math Workshop framework allows the teacher to adjust the components per class based on the needs of instruction for that particular unit of study.
 Students will investigate mathematical concepts and develop a deeper conceptual understanding, problem solve, and learn with their peers.
 It will provide choice and allows students to be creative in their thinking as they develop their math knowledge.
-Teachers spend more of their time facilitating the learning, asking questions that guide the students’ thinking, and having them working in small groups on specific skills.
+Teachers spend more of their time facilitating the learning, asking questions that guide the students’ thinking, and having them work in small groups on specific skills.